SDPO: Segment-Level Direct Preference Optimization for Social Agents: Method

+where $\pi_{ref}$ represents the reference policy, $\mathbb{D}_{KL}$ denotes the KL divergence.
+Following DPO, the optimal solution to the RL objective in Eq~\eqref{equ:s-a RL objective} is:

+where $\pi^*$ denotes the optimal policy, $Z$ is the partition function that normalizes the probability.
+As $d^{\pi}(h,y)$ is a function of $(h,y)$ pairs, normalizing it results in the partition functions $Z$ being independent of the current history $h$.
+Consequently, $Z$ remains constant for all $(h,y)$ pairs, marking a crucial step in their elimination.
+The reward function takes the form:

+The Bradley-Terry (BT) model \cite{Bradley_Terry} is then used to model the preference distribution.
+In this step, DMPO incorrectly duplicates the calculation of $\gamma$ in Eq.~\eqref{equ:DMPO_2} and heuristically normalizes the length to eliminate $Z$ without a rigorous proof in subsequent steps.
+A detailed discussion of these issues are provided in Appendix \ref{sec: app_dmpo}.
+Given preference data pairs, the correct application of the BT model is as follows:

-Session-level ETO and DMPO can not control the length of positive and negative sessions.
-To address this, DMPO utilizes the length normalization to eliminate $Z$ in Eq~\eqref{equ:traj_BT}.
+where $\tau^w$ and $\tau^l$ represent the `win' and `lose' samples respectively, $T_{w}, T_{l}$ denote the number of rounds in each.
+However, session-level DPO can not control the length of positive and negative sessions, and since $T^w\neq T^l$ typically, the partition function $Z$ can not be canceled directly in Eq~\eqref{equ:traj_BT}.

 Different from them, SDPO selects a segment from both the positive and negative sessions for optimization, allowing free control over their lengths.
-Specifically, after selecting a segment from the positive session using GPT-4o, SDPO selects a segment of equal length from the negative session.
-By ensuring the two segments are of equal length, we can directly eliminate $Z$, resulting in the following concise SDPO loss:
+By ensuring the two segments are of equal length, we can directly eliminate $Z$ in Eq~\eqref{equ:traj_BT}.
+At the same time, by combining with Eq~\eqref{equ:DMPO_2} to replace $d^{\pi}$, we obtain the following concise SDPO loss:

 where $e$ denotes the round number of the erroneous turn, and $k$ represents the total number of rounds within the selected segments.